davegallant/terraform-aws-beanstalk/README.md

   --billing-mode PAY_PER_REQUEST
 ```

-### Apply Resources
+## Scripts

+Common [boilerplate scripts](https://github.com/github/scripts-to-rule-them-all#scripts-to-rule-them-all) are used to encourage a normalized script pattern across projects.

-These variables are used within the Makefile and can be overridden:
+These variables can be used to override script defaults:

 | VARIABLE          | DESCRIPTION                                         |
 | ----------------- | --------------------------------------------------- |